juxor/afaq/markdown/secJ5.md

 institutions.
 These minimal steps can lead step-by-step to the formation of confederal bodies . . .
-Civic banks to fund municipal enterprises and land purchases; the fostering of new ecologically-orientated enterprises that are owned by the community."_ Thus Bookchin saw Libertarian Muncipalism as a process by which the state can be undermined by using elections as the means of creating popular assemblies.
+Civic banks to fund municipal enterprises and land purchases; the fostering of new ecologically-orientated enterprises that are owned by the community."_ Thus Bookchin saw Libertarian Municipalism as a process by which the state can be undermined by using elections as the means of creating popular assemblies.
 Part of this would be the _"municipalisation of property"_ which would _"bring the economy **as a whole** into the orbit of the public sphere, where economic policy could be formulated by the **entire** community."_ [**From Urbanisation to Cities**, p.
 266 and p.
 235]

 In evaluating Bookchin's proposal, several points come to mind.

- Firstly, it is clear that Libertarian Muncipalism's arguments in favour of community assemblies is important and cannot be ignored.
+Firstly, it is clear that Libertarian Municipalism's arguments in favour of community assemblies is important and cannot be ignored.
 Bookchin was right to note that, in the past, many anarchists placed far too much stress on workplace struggles and workers' councils as the framework of a free society.